 Anticipate Student Behavior and Needs

-Once you have succeeded in building a relationship and rapport with your students, you can begin to develop a way to anticipate behavior and needs in the classroom.
+Once you have succeeded in building a relationship and rapport with your students, you can develop a way to anticipate behavior and needs in the classroom.
 Sometimes these things come in the form of having fidget toys available to students who have ADD or ADHD, making sure you have snacks in the classroom for those students who are always hungry from not eating at home.

 You want a positive learning environment, let students realize that you recognize their needs, and see why they behave a certain way.
 Then, allow them opportunities to learn despite the circumstance.
 You can do that because you have to build a relationship and strategies to help them learn.